yzhishko/rate-limiter/README.md

 is less than 1 sec, second request will be processed anyway, because the first bucket will be considered as outdated.
 Assuming uniform distribution of requests we will have 1000 / (interval width) * 0.5 percent false positive outcomes.
 For 100ms interval it's about 5%.
 We can decrease this number by squashing the interval width.
-So, for 10ms the error will be around 0.5% and 1ms 0.05% and so on.
-If to be a 100% precise, each bucket may store references to all requests timestamps within the bucket, so when we perform a last bucket out of date operation we go through all requests within the bucket and compute actual total within a last second.
+So, for 10ms the error will be around 0.5% and for 1ms is 0.05% and so on.
+To be a 100% precise, each bucket may store references to all requests timestamps within the bucket, so when we perform a last bucket out of date operation we go through all requests within the bucket and compute actual total within a last second.